ianperez/magma/CONTRIBUTING.md

 - Report bugs and issues: Found a bug?
 Let us know by opening an issue on GitHub.
 Provide clear steps to reproduce the issue and any relevant information.
 - Fix bugs and implement features: If you're comfortable with coding, you can fix existing issues or propose new features.
 Fork the repository, create a branch for your changes, and submit a pull request.
 - Improve documentation: The project relies on clear documentation.
 If you find anything unclear or missing, feel free to submit pull requests to improve the documentation.
-- Spread the word: Let your fellow mod enthusiasts know about ModSentinel!
+- Spread the word: Let your fellow mod enthusiasts know about MAGMA!
 Share it on forums, social media, or other relevant communities.

 # Code Style and Formatting